The Peckham Settlement

 Welcome to the Peckham Settlement.

-The Peckham Settlement provides small grants of £100 – £5,000 to local charities and community groups, in Peckham and the surrounding areas.
+The Peckham Settlement is a volunteer-run local funder, providing small grants of £100 – £3,000 to charities and community groups in Peckham and the surrounding areas.
 We are especially keen to hear from those needing smaller grants of £100 – £500 to help make local events and initiatives happen, bringing communities and estates together.

 Peckham Settlement, whose history dates back to 1896, closed its doors as a community centre in summer 2012 but is now fully back up and running as a grant-making body.